 - Third-Party Tools: Some tools allow you to message customers to request reviews.
 It is imperative to carefully read the community standards before using any of these tools.

-6. Do you have a traffic or conversion problem?
+7. Do you have a traffic but no conversion problem?

 All the steps in this article have worked toward increasing your listing’s ability to convert on Amazon.
 Amazon provides a report called the Detail Sales and Traffic Report by Child Item.
 In this report, you can find your product’s Unit Session Percentage, which is your conversion percentage.
 You can also see how many page views and sessions your listing is receiving over a set date range.